Skip to main content

 A meeting must be offered to the victim in certain cases in accordance with the Victims' Code.
 The meeting could be a dedicated teleconference or a face-to-face meeting.

-When the CPS makes a decision not to prosecute during a charging consultation, a meeting is required only in homicide cases.
+When the CPS makes a decision not to prosecute, a meeting is required only in homicide cases.

 A meeting must be offered in the following case categories where the CPS is responsible for informing the victim of decisions not to prosecute, to discontinue or alter charges, unless the prosecutor concludes that in all the circumstances a meeting should not take place: